burakpadr/tuxdb/README.md

 You can run a process in 2 ways.

 - **TuxDB-Shell**
 	You can review the shell from [here](https://github.com/burakpadr/tuxdb-shell).

 - **Tuxpy**
 	You can review the tuxpy API developed for the Python Programming Language from [here](https://github.com/burakpadr/tuxpy).

+- **Tuxjava**
+	You can review the tuxjava API developed for the Java Programming Language from [here](https://github.com/burakpadr/tuxjava).